cooljith91112/ReiLua-Enhanced/SPLASH_SCREENS.md

 # Splash Screens

-ReiLua includes a built-in splash screen system that displays three professional splash screens before your game loads.
-This gives your game a polished, professional appearance right from startup.
+ReiLua includes a built-in splash screen system that displays splash screens before your game loads.
+This gives your game a polished appearance right from startup.

 ## Overview

 When you run your ReiLua game, it automatically shows two splash screens in sequence:

-1. **"INDRAJITH MAKES GAMES"** - Clean, bold text on Raylib red background (similar to Squid Game style)
+1. **Custom Text** - Clean, bold text on Raylib red background (similar to Squid Game style)
 2. **"Made using"** - Text with Raylib and ReiLua logos displayed side-by-side

 Each splash screen: